 Entry to the Senior School

 Entry to the Senior School is by examination and interview.
 Examinations are held in January of each year and those girls who have done well will be invited for interview in the three to four weeks following the examination day.
-Places do occasionally become available outside the conventional entry points; please contact our Admissions Officer to enquire.

 The Entrance Examination (11+)

 Papers are taken in English (60 minutes), Mathematics (45 minutes), Verbal Reasoning (50 minutes) and Non-Verbal Reasoning (20 minutes).